social security benefits

 Maximum taxable Wages for SS:

 As long as you are in the workforce, you pay SS taxes.
-If you are employed by someone else, you pay 6.2% od SS taxes, and your employer pays 6.2% of SS taxes.
+If you are employed by someone else, you pay 6.2% of SS taxes, and your employer pays 6.2% of SS taxes on your W2 wages.
 However, if you are self employed, you pay full 12.4% of SS taxes.
-This 6.2% or 12.4% only applies to first $100K-$150K or so of your wages, any wages after that aren't hit with the SS tax.
+This 6.2% or 12.4% only applies to first $100K-$200K or so of your wages, any wages after that aren't hit with the SS tax.
 Every year, a threshold is set for max wages that will be subject to SS taxes.
 It's adjusted every year by wage inflation rate.

 The history of max taxable wages is here: https://www.ssa.gov/policy/docs/policybriefs/pb2011-02.html#:~:text=Social%20Security%27s%20tax%20max%20has%20evolved%20throughout%20the,future%20benefit%20adequacy%20for%20middle%20and%20higher%20earners.